Core Curriculum

 Civic-Mindedness and Social Engagement

-You will understand and articulate how your research and studies relate to the greater social good; you will understand your education not simply as preparation for a better job but preparation for global civic engagement and service to others.
+Understand and articulate how your research and studies relate to the greater social good; you will understand your education not simply as preparation for a better job but for global civic engagement and service to others.

 Collaboration and Innovation

-You will gain experience in collaborative and innovative research, effective teamwork, adaptability, creativity, entrepreneurship, leadership, and technology literacy.
+Gain experience in collaborative and innovative research, effective teamwork, adaptability, creativity, entrepreneurship, leadership, and technological literacy.

-These courses broaden your intellectual skills by equipping you to examine issues from the perspectives of different academic disciplines and interdisciplinary departments and to engage with different cultural perspectives.
-You will be prepared to bring new perspectives to bear on problems addressed in your future professional and civic life.
+These courses will broaden your intellectual skills by equipping you to examine issues from the perspectives of different academic disciplines and interdisciplinary departments.

 Formal Reasoning and Communication